The Joy of SpiritBy Dr. Margaret Paul

 You might try to find your joy with substances such as alcohol or drugs, but I have never met anyone using these substances whose energy was truly joyful.
 You might try to find your joy through getting love from others, or through sacrificing yourself and caretaking others, but I have never met anyone who was a taker or caretaker who was truly joyful.
 So, what creates joy?

-Joy is not the result of what you do.
-Rather, you can find your soulmate, make money, work at something you love, have a house, have a child, or do service with or without joy.
-Joy is a state of being that enters your heart when you are open to learning and taking loving care of yourself.
+Joy is not the result of what you DO.
+You can find your soulmate, make money, work at something you love, have a house, have a child, or do service with or without joy.
+Joy is a state of BEING that enters your heart when you are open to learning, to spiritual growth, to spiritual connection, and to taking loving care of yourself.

 Joy, like love and truth, is a gift of Spirit.
 Joy, love and truth enter your being when your heart is open.
-Joy is the feeling of exuberance and oneness that envelopes you once you have opened to feeling your pain, learning from it, and moving through it.
+Joy is the feeling of exuberance and oneness that envelopes you once you have opened to feeling your pain, learning from it and moving through it.
 Joy cannot enter your heart when you are protected against your pain.
 When you protect against your pain, you close your heart to avoid the pain, and joy cannot enter a closed heart.
-Thus, joy is the result of doing your Inner Bonding work.
+Thus, joy is the result of doing your Inner Bonding work - of emotional and spiritual growth and spiritual connection.

 Sometimes I am amazed by this feeling of joy.
 I used to think that my joy would come from good things happening outside of myself.
 I certainly love for good things to happen, but often I find myself feeling great joy even when nothing is happening!

 I feel joy when my inner child feels loved by me, important to me, cherished by me, seen by me, valued by me.
 I feel joy when I attend to my wants and needs, saying "no" to others when I mean no, and "yes" to others when I mean yes.
-I feel joy when my child feels safe inside, knowing that I am taking care of her, knowing that I am connecting with my spiritual Guidance each moment so that we are not alone.
+I feel joy when my child feels safe inside, knowing that I am taking care of her, knowing that I am connecting with my spiritual Guidance each moment so that we are not alone, knowing that I'm devoted to my emotional and spiritual growth.

 Send this article to a friend Print this article Bookmarked 0 time(s)